bozsahin/ccglab/README.md

 I hope you appreciate the peace and comfort of <code>rlwrap</code> when you use a command-line tool like CCGlab.
 I am eternally grateful to its developers.

+<B>THE CCG WRAPPER</B>

+Steedman-notation for CCG is probably not SLR-parsable.
+I remember getting shift-reduce and reduce-reduce conflicts in SLR which I didn't know to eliminate without changing the notation.
+So thanks to Mark Johnson, for the LALR parser, which is sufficient for CCG.

 enjoy.